Last updated on August 10, 2026

 Up the Beanstalk | Illustration by Lucas Graciano

-These are the latest Banned and Restricted Announcements from WotC, including the cards that were banned and when the announcement was made:
+This is the latest Banned and Restricted Announcement from WotC, including the cards that were banned and when:

 When Is the Next Banned & Restricted Announcement?